Object Linking and Embedding: OLE 2.0

 OLE 2.0 was the next evolution of OLE, sharing many of the same goals as version 1.0, but was re-implemented on top of the COM instead of using VTBLs directly.
 New features were OLE automation, drag-and-drop, in-place activation and structured storage.
 Monikers evolved from OLE 1 object names, and provided a hierarchical object and resource naming system similar to URLs or URIs, which were independently invented.
 Windows now has merged the two technologies supporting a URL Moniker type, and a Moniker URL scheme.
+OLE 2.0 introduced UUID to label API objects.

 OLE custom controls

 OLE custom controls were introduced in 1994 as a replacement for the now deprecated Visual Basic Extension controls.
 Instead of upgrading these, the new architecture was based on OLE.
 In particular, any container that supported OLE 2.0 could already embed OLE custom controls, although these controls cannot react to events unless the container supports this.
 OLE custom controls are usually shipped in the form of a dynamic link library with the .ocx extension.
 In 1996 all interfaces for controls (except IUnknown) were made optional to keep the file size of controls down, so they would download faster; these were then called ActiveX Controls.